pact-foundation/pact-ruby/README.md

 end
 ```

+##### 2. Create a skeleton client class

-Imagine a service provider client class that looks something like this
+Imagine a service provider client class that looks something like this.

 ```ruby

 class MyServiceProviderClient